l0wigh/Red/doc/MANUAL.md

 You can then use 'q' to quit.
 If 'q' command gives you a red '?', you need to save the file or force quit using 'Q'.

 Good job !
 You created your first file with Red !
 That was easy right ?
 Right... ?

+## Search and Destroy (Replace)

+I'm sure you would like to know how to search and replace a mistyped word instead of rewriting the whole line.
+It's faily easy.

+Let's first learn how to search for every occurance of a word.

+You can simply use the search command `/` like this : /red

+This will print every lines containing the word red.

+Obviously you can search for more than just a word.
+We will see this later.

+Now let's see how to change a word with something else on the line you currently are.

+To see the line currently "locked" use `p` or `n` command.

+You can change line by simply putting the line number and hit enter.

+You are on the right line ?
+You good.
+Ok now, let's use the `s` command : s/ed/red